SprocketBot/sprocket-infra/docs-output/POSTMORTEM.md

 **Lessons Learned**:
 - Don't manage databases in production unless you have to
-- Managed services are worth the cost for critical data
+- Managed services are worth the cost for critical data - driven by operational pain identified in conversations
 - Plan data migration carefully
 - Update all connection configs atomically
 - Document external dependencies

+**Operational Insight**: Conversations revealed this migration was driven by recognition that MinIO was "causing more problems than it solved"

 ---